Gamaliel Cordoba: ASOSAI Governing Board

 COA was elected to the Governing Board of the Asian Organization of Supreme Audit Institutions (ASOSAI) during its 16th Assembly in New Delhi, India.
 The assembly, which brought together representatives from Supreme Audit Institutions (SAIs) across Asia, focused on addressing important audit issues and guiding the organization's future direction.

 COA's election to the Governing Board was a significant achievement for the Philippines, furthering Chairperson Gamaliel Cordoba's commitment to international auditing standards and fostering collaboration among SAIs.
 Other countries elected alongside the Philippines include Azerbaijan, Kazakhstan, Korea, Malaysia, Pakistan, and the United Arab Emirates.

 Pioneer in Gender and Development Funds Audit

 COA hosted a high-level delegation from the Royal Government of Cambodia on October 8, 2024, sharing its experiences in auditing Gender and Development (GAD) Funds.
 This visit, organized by the United Nations Development Programme, aimed to enhance the capacity of Cambodian policymakers in promoting gender-responsive budgeting (GRB) and women's leadership.

 COA Chairperson Gamaliel Cordoba welcomed the 32 delegates, led by Her Excellency Dr. Ing Kantha Phavi, Minister of the Ministry of Women's Affairs of Cambodia.
 He emphasized the importance of the discussions in providing practical insights that could benefit Cambodia's GRB initiatives.

-COA is recognized internationally as a pioneer in auditing GAD Funds, continuously updating its guidelines and promoting the development of its personnel in this area.
+COA is internationally recognized as "a pioneer in auditing GAD Funds", while updating its guidelines and promoting the development of its personnel in this area.